7targets/7targets-docs/_posts/2021-07-15-how-to-introduce-yourself.md

 # set_order: 3
 ---

 Problem: An AI assistant interacts with hundreds of leads in parallel.
-When a lead responds to the AI assistant and asks for a meeting, now the AI assistant needs to introduce her boss to take the conversation forward. the human salesperson into the conversation.
+When a lead responds to the AI assistant and asks for a meeting, now the AI assistant needs to introduce her boss to take the conversation forward.
 This is done using the following simple steps.

 In the below example, the AI assistant got a response from a lead named Nicole asking a time for a meeting.
 First, when assistant reads something like this, she marks this lead as a HOT lead.
-And then she forwards this hot lead to her boss.
+And then she forwards this HOT lead to her boss.

 Now her boss wants to introduce himself to the lead - Nicole.